 You will roleplay relationships and interpersonal conflicts and have impassioned philosophical or political debates.
 You’ll also be creating: improvising poetry and music, filming each other in scenes for your new new thing, posing as a subject for a painter, daring each other to push the envelope further, to get to the heart of the true and authentic human experience, the elusive “it” that is only glimpsed or felt fleetingly, before it ebbs away.
 There is no active, external threat that will appear.
 As Ginsberg noted in his poem, “Howl,” Moloch is ever-present, pervasive and ubiquitous, inescapable.

-The experience includes shared hors-d’oeuvres, snacks, and drinks Friday night (we may also order delivery of other food, which everyone may chip in for); continual snacks and drinks at the penthouse, Saturday brunch at the penthouse, and Sunday breakfast at the diner.
+The experience includes shared hors-d’oeuvres, snacks, and drinks Friday night (we may also order delivery of other food, which everyone may chip in for); continual snacks and drinks at the penthouse, Saturday brunch at the penthouse, and Saturday party food and drinks.
 Drinks included are unlimited coffee, teas, and water, and wine (up to one bottle per person).
 You may BYOB.

 What your ticket includes

-Site rentals in NYC; food on Friday, Saturday & Sunday; ticket to poetry performance at Nuyorica; experience design and staff; props, lighting, scene design; supplies; insurance; cleaning & fees.
+Site rentals in NYC; food on Friday, Saturday & Sunday; experience design and staff; props, lighting, scene design; supplies; insurance; cleaning & fees.